Join the practice

 “You can apply to register whether you live in or out of the practice catchment area.”

 New patients who permanently reside within the current practice boundary who wish to register should come in to collect a registration pack from reception or you can download it below.

 You do not need to provide proof of address but we ask that you bring a form of ID to reception for your first appointment.
 This is to ensure accuracy of your registration only and is not compulsory.

 It can take up to 5 working days to be on our system once all required documents have been received in the surgery.

 If you live OUT of the practice area

 GP practices now have the option to register patients who live outside the practice area but without any obligation to provide home visits.

 Out of area registration (with or without home visits) is voluntary for GP practices meaning patients may be refused because they live out of area.

 Your application will be considered by the practice and will only register you without home visits if it is clinically appropriate and practical in your individual case.

-You can register online by clicking here you must also,download and sign “Consent for out of catchment area home visits” form and send it (either take a photo or scan document) and send as an attachment to firstname.lastname@example.org
+You can register online by filling out the GMS1 and the New Patient Health Questionnaire Form.
+You must also,download and sign “Consent for out of catchment area home visits” form and send it (either take a photo or scan document) and send as an attachment to firstname.lastname@example.org

 Alternatively please visit the practice and advise one of our reception team that you would like to register as an “out of area patient” and they will provide you with the necessary paperwork to make an application.